TRE taught me how to utilise my body’s innate capacity to literally move itself towards health and harmony.

-A few years after my initial Vipassana experience, I was fortunate to be introduced to TRE, one of the most recent (and simple) techniques to invoke this evolutionary impulse using basic postures and movement, therefore not requiring mind-altering substances, conscious effort, hours of meditation, specific rituals, or religious beliefs to awaken it.
+A few years after my initial Vipassana experience, I was fortunate to be introduced to TRE, one of the most recent (and simple) techniques to invoke this evolutionary impulse.
+It uses basic postures and movement, therefore not requiring mind-altering substances, conscious effort, hours of meditation, specific rituals, or religious beliefs to awaken it.

-My regular practice of TRE (initially named Trauma Release Exercises for its use in trauma recovery in war zones and the Third World) soon helped to create a depth of release and ongoing reorganisation well beyond anything I could have ever consciously achieved.
-Best of all, I could use this technique (as simply as lying in bed) to restore my body to health and vitality each and every day – just like the ancient Samurai!
+My regular practice of TRE (initially named Trauma Release Exercises for its use in trauma recovery in war zones and the Third World) soon helped to create a depth of release and ongoing reorganisation.
+Well beyond anything I could have ever consciously achieved.
+Best of all, I could use this technique as simply as lying in bed.
+I could use it to restore my body to health and vitality each and every day.
+Just like the ancient Samurai!

 Back to wholeness

 So the next time your body begins to twist and turn or move on its own, explore it.
 Whether that’s rocking and swaying during meditation, jerks and jolts during a treatment, or a full-bellied laugh or an uninhibited cry, follow it.
 If you start to shake and tremble after shock or trauma, let go and surrender.
 Your body already knows how to move you back to wholeness.

 Richmond Heath empowers people and practitioners to maximise their health and well-being using TRE.
 He runs TRE workshops and professional training Australia wide. email@example.com – www.treaustralia.com.au.

 Share this post